reza-qsr/wp2laravel/README.md

 > ⚠️ **Important — Testing / Beta**
 > This package is **currently in testing mode**.
 It may contain bugs or breaking changes. **Always make a full backup of your WordPress database** or operate on a cloned copy before using in production.
+If you found a bug in the package, please report it in the Issues section to fix.
 ---

 ## Table of contents